smiron/JPMC.OrderManagement/README.md

 #### Amazon ECS on AWS Fargate

-`Amazon ECS on AWS Fargate` has been chosen as the compute platform for the solution as it presents several advantages in the context of the requirements:
+`Amazon ECS on AWS Fargate` has been chosen as the compute platform for the REST API as it presents several advantages in the context of the requirements:

 - **Reduced API latency**: Containers are always running and prepared to process requests.
 There is no service related latency or overhead.
 - **Reduced operational overhead**: There are no instances to manage.
 The service automatically provisions the required underlying infrastructure to run the containers.
 - **Scalability**: ECS automatically scales up and down the number of containers to satisfy the workload being placed on the service.

+#### Amazon Batch on AWS Fargate

+`Amazon Batch on AWS Fargate` has been chosen as the compute platform for the batch import functionality.
+There are two main reasons for this:

+- **Import duration**: We don't have control over the number of records included in a batch import job.
+Therefore, the batch import job duration can be significant.
+This is the reason for which AWS Lambda was discounted as a solution.
+- **Reduced operational overhead**: There are no instances to manage.
+The service automatically provisions the required underlying infrastructure to run the containers.

 #### Private Connectivity